jrtivald/EEC201-Final-Project/README.md

 ### Word Detection

-Looking at the different signals in the data sets, we noticed that there are 'quite' parts and a 'word' part.
+Looking at the different signals in the data sets, we noticed that there are quiet parts and a word part.
 The quiet parts do not contain any important features, so we extracted the word parts from the signals to reduce the effect of the quiet parts on the speaker detection.
 To extract the word part, we split the signal into multiple overlapping frames.
 Then we estimated the PSD of each frame, and calculated the average power in that frame.
 Once the average power exceeded a threshold, we determined that to be the start of the word.
 Then we collected a determined amount of samples after the start of the word to extract the word.
 The figure below demonstrates the word detection process.

 ![word detection](img/word_detection.png)